GoldingAustin/mk-gql/README.md

 # 👟 Overview & getting started 👟

-The `@kibeo/mk-gql` libraries consists of two parts:
+The `mk-gql` libraries consists of two parts:

 1. Scaffolding
 2. A runtime library